Museum intruders use getaway boat on Buffalo Bayou, escape into storm drain, HPD says

-Police received report of a burglary at the Rienzi House Museum, a branch of the Museum of Fine Arts, on Kirby drive around 7:30 p.m.
+Police received report of a burglary at the Bayou Bend Museum, a branch of the Museum of Fine Arts Houston, around 6:15 p.m.
 Tuesday, Houston police say.

-"My understanding is the suspects were inside the museum at the time," Lt.
-Larry Crowson said.
-"We don't know if they broke in or stayed in after closing.
-At this point, we don't know."
+According to MFAH, the intruders, a man and a woman, entered the museum through a grate to a basement window.

+Police didn't have detailed descriptions of the man and woman, except that both had tattoos on their arms.

+Upon entry, the museum alarm sounded and a security guard responded, chasing the suspects out the front door and through the woods, museum officials said.

+WATCH: HPD searches for the suspects who took off in a boat on Buffalo Bayou

-When police responded to the museum, they spotted two people running out of the building.
+When police responded to the museum, they spotted the pair running out of the building.

+They took off down the bayou, but when they spotted officers on the Shepherd Drive bridge, the suspects turned around and went in the opposite direction, according to Lt.
+Larry Crowson.

+Officers were also staged on the West Loop feeder road bridge over the bayou, but before the suspects got that far, police say they hid with the boat somewhere near the Brenner's on the Bayou restaurant in a culvert.

 Central officers K9 and FOX are searching for burglary suspects near Memorial Park.
 Suspects broke into a museum and then fled on a boat in Buffalo Bayou.
 202 pic.twitter.com/OW4U92ZIsi— Houston Police (@houstonpolice) March 17, 2021